CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

 +-----------------+----------------+----------------------------------------------+

 The figure below demonstrates the default options and control in this
-|spectrumPlot| routine by
+|spectrum| routine by

 1. Using the less than helpful plot routine with no formatting
-2. Using |spectrumPlot| without normalization to show default labels and scaling
+2. Using |spectrum| without normalization to show default labels and scaling
-3. Using |spectrumPlot|with normalization
+3. Using |spectrum| with normalization

 Since our detector has energy bins and reaction bins, we need to reduce down to one-dimension with the ``fixed`` command.